 When the Mary Rose was pulled out of the Solent (a strait between the Isle of Wight and mainland England), Hardy was charged with the restoration of all 139 longbows rescued from the sunken ship.
 He slowly dried them in his cellar and researched them to ensure a true and proper restoration.
 For those interested in history and antiquities, this story about the downsizing of his personal collection of antiques and old weaponry will surely be of interest.

 Sadly, many of Hardy's early roles are not available (either lost in the archives or just lost), but we'll focus on what you CAN see.
 As nearly everyone knows, Hardy played the role of Cornelius Fudge in Harry Potter, and you can watch the films on Amazon (link goes to the first in the series, Harry Potter and the Sorceror's Stone).

 British television fans are most likely to know Hardy from his 12-year stint as Siegfried Farnon in All Creatures Great and Small.
-In ACGAS, he played James Herriot’s eccentric, grumpy partner in their rural Yorkshire clinic.
-Although it’s not currently available through any of the major streaming services, you can get it on Amazon.
+In ACGAS, he played James Herriot's eccentric, grumpy partner in their rural Yorkshire clinic.
+You can watch it HERE on BritBox.